bchecchia/Deck_of_Cards/README.md

 This Deck was then tested againt 7 examples in the rspec library.

-## Project status
+## Project status:

 This project is still being develped and has the potential for more features and functionality.

-## Roadmap
+## Roadmap:

-How would you like to see this prject grow in the future?
-Please do not hesitate to comment and share any suggestions.
+How would you like to see this project grow in the future?
+Please leave a comment and share any suggestions.